Skip to content

 The Inca Jungle Trek is a walking adventure through the low Andes and the Amazon route to Machu Picchu.
 The ride is best suited for vacationers of all ages, children, youth, adults, and seniors.

-The route of the walk from Santa María to Santa Teresa is 3 hours and a half following the Inca Trail of Huacayupana; the other days can be exchanged for rides in local vehicles or the experience of the zip line with the thermal baths of Cocalmayo, etc.
+The route of the walk from Santa María to Santa Teresa is 3 hours and 30 minutes, following the Inca Trail of Huacayupana.
+Other days can be exchanged for rides in local vehicles or the experience of the zip line with the thermal baths of Cocalmayo, among other options.

 How long is the Inca Jungle Trail between Santa Maria and Huacayupana de Santa Teresa?

 Enjoy the Amazon Inca Trail with beautiful vegetation, fruit plantations, coffee, coca leaves, avocados, and many more.
-The scenic landscapes amaze from the tops of the Inca Trail and the thermal baths of Cocalmayo.
+The scenic landscapes are awe-inspiring from the top of the Inca Trail and the thermal baths of Cocalmayo.

 How long is the Inca Jungle Trail between Lucmabamba and Hidroeléctrica?